paymill/paymill-documentation/guides/security/chargebacks.html.md

 ## What are chargebacks?

-Sometimes, the card holder disputes the charge and request a “charge back” from their card operator.
+Sometimes, the card holder disputes the charge and request a "charge back" from their card operator.
 This can happen for several reasons and the client might claim that: (a) he never placed an order or cannot remember about the order or (b) the product was defective and he sent it back.
-As a protective measure to the client, the card operator will often side first with the client and will revert the transaction, causing a “chargeback”.
+As a protective measure to the client, the card operator will often side first with the client and will revert the transaction, causing a "chargeback".

 At PAYMILL, chargebacks are validated individually.
 We will contact the contractual partner (you or your customer) directly and ask him/her to provide evidence that the payment was made correctly.
 In the section below we will explain this procedure in more detail.